 Don’t live with tooth pain any longer than you have to — we’re here to help!
 Our team at Dental on Central is invested in keeping your mouth healthy and happy.

-Local anesthetic will be used to numb your tooth, jawbone and gums that surround the area.
+A local anesthetic will be used to numb your tooth, jawbone, and gums that surround the area.
 Pressure, but no pain, is felt during the extraction, which is caused by firmly rocking the tooth in order to widen the socket for removal.
 Sometimes it is necessary for the tooth to come out in a few pieces.
-The dentist will use a dental hand piece to section the tooth.
+The dentist will use a dental handpiece to section the tooth.